 The Police Department Records Division located inside of the lobby is open; however, police reports and other records requests can be obtained by calling 863-291-5858 from 8 a.m. – 5 p.m.
 Monday through Friday.
 Reports can be mailed, emailed or faxed to customers.

 To pay a downtown parking ticket, go to www.winterhavenpd.com.
 Scroll to the “Online Services” area and the link for payment is on the page.
 A payment extension will be in place for those unable to use the online options with customers being notified of payment due once the lobby opens back up to the public.

 Online reporting option for non-emergency calls include Lost/Stolen Bicycle, Criminal Mischief, Fraud/Identity Theft/Forgery, Lost/Stolen Cell Phone and Lost/Stolen Vehicle Tag or Decal.
 Those options are available on the website as well as the Department’s smart phone app.
 Click HERE for online reporting.
 Download the Winter Haven PD app from your smart phone app store.
 Please call 9-1-1 immediately should you have an emergency.
 For non-emergency situations, call 863-401-2256.

 All Leadership Council activities for this Council session are suspended.

-The Winter Haven Fire Department has suspended public education programs all three fire stations until further notice.
-Additionally, non-essential fire inspections will be suspended.
+The Winter Haven Fire Department has suspended public education programs and non-essential fire inspections.
 Winter Haven firefighters continue to respond to all 9-1-1 calls.
 Fire personnel are taking extra precautions by wearing additional protective gear.
-Anyone with questions is urged to call the Fire Department Administrative line at 863-291-5677.

 Parks, Recreation and Culture Department